-All Banks, except the Affiliated Banks, will pay Stifel's affiliate, Stifel Bank & Trust, a fee equal to a percentage of the average daily deposit balance in your Deposit Accounts at the Bank.
-Stifel Bank & Trust reserves the right to increase, decrease, or waive all or part of these fees at any time.
+All Banks, except the Affiliated Banks, will pay Stifel a fee equal to a percentage of the average daily deposit balance in your Deposit Accounts at the Bank.
+Stifel reserves the right to increase, decrease, or waive all or part of these fees at any time.